A husky trip along the northern parts of the King’s Trail with a detour towards the Norwegian border.

 Sleeping bag and equipment for the husky tour

-Fullboard from breakfast day 1 until breakfast day 8 (Typical Lapland and Swedish food)
+Fullboard from dinner day 1 until breakfast day 8 (Typical Lapland and Swedish food)

 Accommodation, 2 nights at Saltoluokta mountain station, 5 nights in wilderness cabins